TD Ameritrade ReviewOpen Demo Account

 The Web Platform makes it simple to trade without requiring any downloads and working with most browsers.
 There are customizable modules via The Dock, access to the Education Center, Social Signals, predefined screeners, a Stocks Overview, and SnapTicket, which is always visible.
 Clients can also use Watch Lists, GainsKeeper, and calendars on the Web Platform.

 Thinkorswim is perfect for advanced traders who want access to a dedicated trade desk, education, and insights.
-It features what TD Ameritrade describes as “elite-level trading tools.”
+Its features describes as “elite-level trading tools.”
 This platform offers a demo account via paperMoney as well as a one-on-one demo.
 It features Social Sentiment, chat rooms, custom alerts, an in-app chat, device sync, and economic data.

-For those who want to trade on the go, this TD Ameritrade review suggests using the thinkorswim Mobile App or the TD Ameritrade Mobile App.
+For those who want to trade on the go, this review suggests using the thinkorswim Mobile App or the Mobile App.
 Both are optimized for mobile devices and feature nearly identical features to the desktop or web versions.

 As you review TD Ameritrade’s website, you will likely find it simple to navigate with a clean design.
 Perhaps the only downside is that to access subheadings from the main navigation bar, you must click on the main heading and wait for that page to load.
 A dropdown or hovering menu would be a nice change.
 Those with slower connections who do not want to load an extra page can get around this by using the bottom navigation menu instead.